 What is China doing about solar overcapacity?

-Three mechanisms: a government-led consolidation platform (registered December 2025 with RMB 3 billion capital) to retire low-efficiency capacity; cancellation of the 13% VAT export rebate on April 1, 2026, raising export costs 14-18%; and market-driven attrition, with 40+ firms exiting and top producers cutting workforces 30%+.
-Module prices have begun recovering, up 30%+ since December 2025.
+Three mechanisms matter most: a government-led consolidation platform registered in December 2025 with RMB 3 billion capital to retire low-efficiency capacity; PV export rebate tightening, first from 13% to 9% in December 2024 and then to zero from April 1, 2026; and market-driven attrition, with weaker firms exiting and leading producers cutting staff.
+Module prices have shown signs of a floor, but the sector is still under pressure.

 Related Entries